CHELIO1902/software-testing/README.md

 # Software Testing Fundamentals

-Here you will find fundamentals of modern testing, testing from tester's and developer's perspective, tips, techniques, strategies to do software testing, and so on.
+Here you will find fundamentals of modern testing, testing from tester's and developer's perspective, tips, techniques, strategies to do software testing, and more :]

 This will definitely improve your software's quality.